When to register

-- your VAT taxable turnover is more than £79,000 (the ‘threshold’) in a 12 month period
+- you expect your VAT taxable turnover to be more than £85,000 in the next 30-day period

 There’s no threshold if neither you nor your business is based in the UK.
 You must register as soon as you supply any goods and services to the UK (or if you expect to in the next 30 days).

-You can register voluntarily if your business turnover is below £79,000.
+You can register voluntarily if your business turnover is below £85,000.
 You must pay HMRC any VAT you owe from the date they register you.

 Get an exception